Mamdani and the United Front We Need

 Austerity is class warfare.
 It is an attack on the home front to maintain control.
 The gradual and legal redistribution of $50 trillion from the working class to the very richest is fascism itself.
 Plus, the desperation it creates sets the stage for the rise of demagogues and the use of scapegoats.
 Why do you think the mainstream political discourse of Democrats and Republicans is so empty of real issues and so full of scapegoats?

 Austerity is classic systematic fascism.
 It makes the suffering of millions of people appear as the natural working of a free market.
-Nothing could be farther from the truth.
+Nothing could be further from the truth.
 Austerity is premeditated policy.
 It’s a blunt instrument that preempts resistance by weakening and dividing the working class while unifying different wings of the ruling class.

 In “The Capital Order: How Economists Invented Austerity and Paved the Way to Fascism,” Clara E. Mattei documents austerity’s essential role in the rise of fascism.